-As a homeschooling family, we have heard it all: our children are going to be shut-ins, they won’t know how to share, they won’t know how to deal with diverse groups of people.
+We have heard all of the homeschool myths and stigmas; our children are going to be shut-ins, they won’t know how to share, they won’t know how to deal with diverse groups of people.
 It never ends.
-This entry seeks to debunk the widely held myths and stigmas that are tossed around at homeschoolers.
+Here we debunk these issues and show you what homeschool is really like for kids.

 While we acknowledge that the daily grind of homeschooling isn’t as interactive as the average day in a standard classroom, we take pride in the outrageous amount of effort we put into ensuring that our children grow alongside their peers.
 Everyone needs to feel the sting of rejection or the tingle of jealousy–we agree that those things are part of growing.
 But watching that action unfold in front of you allows you the luxury of helping your homeschooled child process the emotional bruises that come with growing up.